Tamarajsouth/burger/README.md

 # Burger
 a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!)

+## Eat-Da-Burger!
+* a restaurant app that lets users input the names of burgers they'd like to eat.

+* Whenever a user submits a burger's name, the app will display the burger -- waiting to be devoured.

+* Each burger in the waiting area also has a `Devour it!` button.
+When the user clicks it, the burger will move to the bottom of the page under the `Devoured` menu.

+* The app stores every burger in a database, whether devoured or not.

 ## App Setup
 1. Github Repo called `burger`
 2. make a package.json file by running `npm init`